brbsix/triggerd/README.rst

 Event Files
 ===========

-FYI: Basic documentation (sample event file and trigger template file) installed to *$PREFIX/share/triggerd/examples*
+FYI: Basic documentation (sample event file and trigger template file) is installed to *$PREFIX/share/triggerd/examples*

 Here is a sample event file: